Thursday, 30 December 2021

 On the 9th December, before my visit to Manchester, James and I went on a trip near Falkirk to watch Longannet Chimney stack being demolished across the River Forth.
 Longannet Power Station was in service from the late 1960s until 2016, and most of it was demolished earlier this year.
 We have a personal connection to Longannet because James was the Station Accountant there for a couple of years in the 1990s.

 The chimney stack was scheduled to be demolished at 9 a.m. so we set off in plenty of time.
 However three separate minor road accidents on the motorway delayed us and we ended up cutting it very fine.
 We arrived at the place James had selected just a few minutes before demolition, and not surprisingly the narrow lane was already lined with vehicles and people with cameras.
 James jumped out of the car with his camera to find a good viewpoint, and I drove slowly onwards to find a place to park.
 Just before 9 a.m.
 I noticed that the car behind me had stopped so I did too, and I wound down the window just in time to see the chimney come down.
+I also managed to film it on my phone.
 First of all a ring of smoke appeared round the middle of the chimney, and then it buckled and collapsed, as if in slow motion.

 I then noticed what I thought was a suitable parking space, so swung the front of the car round in order to reverse into it.
 But the lane was very narrow and one of my front tires went into the ditch of field that it bordered.
 I was completely stuck!
 How embarrassing, and also inconvenient for the rest of the drivers behind me, who had seen the chimney come down and were ready to drive away except that I was now blocking the lane.
-Luckily everyone was very pleasant to me, including the police who turned up to see what was causing g the hold up.
+Luckily everyone was very pleasant to me, including the police who turned up to see what was causing the hold up.
 A helpful man attached a tow rope to the car and I was so relieved when James appeared to take the wheel when the car was finally pulled out of the ditch.
 With much thanks and apologies we drove away.

 James wasn’t really very angry at all, and we decided to go to see the nearby Scottish Kelpies; the giant metal statics of two horses’ heads which I have seen many times from the car on the M9.
 They are even more impressive close up, and were shining in the cold December sunshine.
 Even better, there is a lovely wee visitors’ centre where we had coffee and croissants before heading home.

-Thursday 16 December 2021
+Thursday, 16 December 2021

 I love Manchester

 I’m now on the train back from Manchester after an eventful and enjoyable week visiting Davie and Chanel.
 Since I set off, Covid restrictions have been tightening again due to the rise of the new Omicron variant.
-As the train set off from Manchester a police officer made his way through the carriages, checking that everyone is wearing a mask (or is in possession of an exemption certificate).
+As the train set off from Manchester a police officer made his way through the carriages, checking that everyone is wearing a mask (or is in possession of an exemption certificate.)

 So, Manchester - what a fantastic city!
 Davie and Chanel took me to the Christmas market in the city centre and it all felt very festive.
 The market consisted of attractive stalls with much food, drink, Christmas ornaments and crafts, and it was situated along several of the pedestrianised shopping streets.
 I like the way the old traditional buildings in Manchester, built from red brick or red sandstone, coexist harmoniously with the brand new glass-fronted buildings.
 I noticed this throughout my stay.
 On my first day Chanel and I went to a Spa whose owners had kept the bricks and beams of the interior of the old building alongside the new swimming pool and gym equipment.
 We had a lovely and relaxing spa day and Davie made dinner for us when we got back to the flat.
 The day that we went to the Christmas market we went to a very old pub called “Old Wellington” which was half-timbered with little mullioned windows, it was so traditional with great food, and it sat comfortably alongside smart new shops and offices.
-As well as visiting the centre of the city we went to Salford Quays to see Six the Musical at the Lowry Theatre.
+As well as visiting the centre of the city we went to Salford Quays to see Six the Musical at the Lowry Theatre which was brilliant.
 Salford Quays is a development located in what used to be the docks area right on the Manchester Ship Canal.
 It has a mall, outlet stores, restaurants and businesses such as media - the huge BBC building is among the modern, edifices overlooking the water.
 I would like to return in daylight to explore it further.
 I loved Six the musical although it was quite short at one hour and twenty minutes without an interval - I wished that it was twice as long!

 Another place we went was the Trafford Centre, an impressively large shopping and leisure centre with lots of places to eat and a cinema, where we watched House of Gucci, which we enjoyed very much.
 The Centre was all decorated for Christmas with a life size Santa and his reindeer flying across the domed ceiling.